thormeier/breadcrumb-bundle/README.md

 ### Dynamic routes

 If you happen to have dynamic routes or dynamic translations that you need in your breadcrumbs, they can be defined like so:

-    # routing yml
+    # routing.yml

     acme_demo_product_detail:
         path: /products/{id}